Why Raleigh Chef Ashley Christensen is the Face of North Carolina Tourism

 Chef Ashley Christensen—known to many as the face of Raleigh's booming food scene—has been revealed as the featured cover subject of the Official 2020 North Carolina Travel Guide.

 A fierce philanthropist and accomplished restaurateur, Christensen's downtown Raleigh culinary empire now spans six eating and drinking establishments.
-Her latest concept, Poole'side Pies—a Neapolitan-style pizza shop—opened in summer 2019, and a coming-soon fried chicken restaurant is expected to open in the first half of 2020.
+Her latest concept, Poole'side Pies—a Neapolitan-style pizza shop—opened in summer 2019, and a coming-soon fried chicken restaurant could open this year.

 It makes sense, of course, to have America's best chef be the face of tourism in the Tar Heel State.
 Christensen earned the James Beard Foundation's Most Outstanding Chef award—the highest honor for a chef in the U.S.—in early 2019, making her the only North Carolinian to ever win the award.

 Since opening the flagship Poole's Diner in 2007, Christensen's work—both in the kitchen and the community—has earned the attention and admiration of foodies everywhere.

 In addition to her Most Outstanding Chef award from the James Beard Foundation, in recent years Christensen has been named National Chef of the Year by popular food and drink website Eater; had her cookbook "Poole's: Recipes and Stories From a Modern Diner" raved about by The New York Times; and had another of her restaurants, Death & Taxes, named one of America's best new eateries when it opened in 2015.